hpcaitech/ColossalAI/docs/source/en/advanced_tutorials/parallelize_your_training_like_Megatron.md

 <figcaption>The embedding module</figcaption>
 </figure>

 Each transformer layer contains two blocks.
-The self-attention operation is called in the first block and a two-layer percepton is located in the second block.
+The self-attention operation is called in the first block and a two-layer perception is located in the second block.

 <figure style={{textAlign: "center"}}>
 <img src="https://s2.loli.net/2022/08/17/LAVzDlpRcj4dYeb.png"/>